amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 The code for this step is contained in `final.py`

 I first take a histogram along all the columns in the lower half of the image.
-The corresponding part locates in line 10.
+The corresponding part locates in line 9 in `final.py`.
 The histogram result looks like the following figure.
 We can observe two peaks locating at x~=220 and ~=1100.

 ![alt text][image4.5]